msobanjo/vrbh_sim/documentation/storyboard.markdown

 #Storyboard
-  -

 # Simulation screen

+Opened after the user has chosen information at the start screen.
 This is where the simulation is carried out, having seekers move out from the robot in a manner dictated by the chosen algorithm.

-## one

 ### Robot on grid